razerburst/programming2Project/README.txt

     3. We should both add improvements individually.

 Can it be done in the available time?
+Considering the setbacks encountered as a result of personal circumstances, we will need to compromise on either the complexity or the number of extensions so that it can be completed in the available time.

 When must it be completed?
+18/05/20
+But realistically it should be completed at least a day or two before then so that we can fix any problems that may arise before the deadline.

 Features implemented (so far):
--Waves are scaled up greater towards their centres.
+-For the ridgeplots, the waves are scaled up greater towards their centres.
 Instead of there being a sharp increase in scale (from smallScale, 3, to bigScale, 40), it is now more gradual.
--Music can be turned on/off, simple but convenient feature for testing.
+-Hue added for the ridgeplots
+-Circle visualiser created
+-Created two resizable menus with slider and button classes -

 Plans for final project:
 -The parameters for each wave are randomised, dynamically changing graphics -Wave less jagged, more sine-wave like
 -Add colour gradient to make it look better

--Randomly generated flowers on the screen with colour depending on amplitude and how spread depending on pitch
+-Randomly generated flowers on the screen with colour depending on amplitude and how spread depending on pitch, periodically change position
+-

 Contingency plan:
+Compromise complexity for feasibility.

 Appendix/logs: